tanya-lisoviku/web-docs-creating/docs/Documentation Setup.md

 ```markdown
 > Note: Always test your code before deploying.
 ```
+#### More about numbering
+To ensure that mixed numbering is displayed correctly in MkDocs (or any Markdown document), it is important to use proper indentation and formatting.
+Here is an example of how to do it:
+> !Indentation must be a multiple of 4 spaces.

+1. First item
+    - Unnumbered item inside a sub-item
+        - Another unnumbered item

+2. Second item
+    - Unnumbered item in main list
+        - Nested unnumbered item
+            - Deeper nested unnumbered item

+> In **MkDocs**, as in **Markdown**, the correct display of nested numbering depends on the theme used and the way Markdown is interpreted.
+For standard Markdown, automatic support for "sub-items with nested numbers" (e.g. 2.1.1) may not be available, since Markdown does not support multi-part numbering by default.

+Later we will look at working with other, more flexible, themes.

 > In some cases, the numbering may be broken.
 To fix this, I use HTML to continue the numbering: